Ram Jethmalani: Legal career

 Ram Jethmalani started his career as a lawyer and Professor in Sindh before partition.
 He started his own law firm in Karachi with his friend A.K.
 Brohi who was senior to him by seven years.
 In February 1948, when riots broke out in Karachi, he fled to India on the advice of his friend Brohi and when he came to India in that day he had only INR 10 in his pocket and with that note he stayed in the refugee camp for few days.

 Jethmalani fought his first case at the age of 17 in the court of Sindh under Justice Godfrey Davis, contesting the rule regarding minimum age passed by the Bar Council of Sindh.
 In a talk at Algebra in June 2017, Jethmalani recounted his first case fought in India as a refugee.
-The newly introduced Bombay Refugees Act treated refugees in an inhumane manner, against which Jethmalani filed a case in the Bombay High Court, praying for the law to be declared unconstitutional; a case he won.
+The newly introduced Bombay Refugees Act treated refugees in an inhumane manner, against which Jethmalani filed a case in the Bombay High Court, praying for the law to be declared unconstitutional, a case he won.

-Jethmalani later came to be noted for his appearance in the Nanavati case in 1959 with Yeshwant Vishnu Chandrachud, who later to become the Chief Justice of India.
-His defence of a string of smugglers in the late 1960s established his image as a "smuggler’s lawyer", to which he mentioned that he was only doing his duty as a lawyer.
+Jethmalani later came to be noted for his appearance in the Nanavati case in 1959 with Yeshwant Vishnu Chandrachud, who was later to become the Chief Justice of India.
+His defence of a string of smugglers in the late 1960s established his image as a "smuggler's lawyer", to which he mentioned that he was only doing his duty as a lawyer.

 In 1954, he became a part-time Professor at the Government Law College, Mumbai for both graduate and post graduate studies.
 He also taught comparative law at the Wayne State University in Detroit, Michigan.
 He has been the Chairman of Bar Council of India for four tenures, before as well as after the emergency.
 In 1996, he also became a member of the International Bar Association.
 He has served as the Professor Emeritus for Symbiosis International University law schools.
 In 2010, he was also elected as the president of the Supreme Court Bar Association.